DevThant/yelpcamp/README.md

       });
   });

-  // When a click event occurs on a feature in
-  // the unclustered-point layer, open a popup at
-  // the location of the feature, with
-  // description HTML from its properties. map.on("click", "unclustered-point", (e) => {
+  map.on("click", "unclustered-point", (e) => {
     const coordinates = e.features[0].geometry.coordinates.slice();
     const mag = e.features[0].properties.mag;
     const tsunami = e.features[0].properties.tsunami === 1 ? "yes" : "no";

-    // Ensure that if the map is zoomed out such that
-    // multiple copies of the feature are visible, the
-    // popup appears over the copy being pointed to. while (Math.abs(e.lngLat.lng - coordinates[0]) > 180) {
+    while (Math.abs(e.lngLat.lng - coordinates[0]) > 180) {
       coordinates[0] += e.lngLat.lng > coordinates[0] ?
 360 : -360;
     }